- All products are added to your cart.

 10%-20%.
 All e-liquids we carry use food grade flavourings originally intended for baking or candy making.
 Higher-end e-liquids (which are referred to as premium e-liquids) use multiple flavourings to create a special blend of flavour that would not be present in lower end e-liquids.
 We carry only the most unique and premium e-liquids in the industry, making sure our customers will always have an unmatchable experience!

-0%-2.4% depending on strength - measured in milligrams (mg).
+0%-5.0% depending on strength - measured in milligrams per millilitre (mg/mL).
 All of the brands of e-liquids we carry use pure pharmaceutical-grade nicotine.
-The following nicotine levels are available:
+As a small cheat sheet in how nicotine is measured:

 5. Distilled water